csswizardry/csswizardry.github.com/_posts/2013-05-28-hashed-classes-in-css.md

 * `.#foo` is our faux-ID to be used in CSS.
 * `#js-foo` is our JS-specific ID that we attach behaviour to.

+---

 It’s probably worth noting that **I don’t actually like this idea of faux-IDs**, but if you _do_ need to flag something as being unique in CSS, I _do_ find it better than using actual IDs themselves.

+* Does it make something appear to be unique? **Yes.**
+* Does it have a nice, low specificity? **Yes.**
+* Is this a good idea? **No.** But that’s because I don’t think that marking something as unique is necessary, which renders this idea totally pointless.

 **tl;dr** If you need a selector to appear to be unique (though I can’t imagine why you _would_ want this) then present that uniqueness through a naming